messageformat/messageformat/mf2/icu-messageformat-1/README.md

 } from '@messageformat/icu-messageformat-1';
 ```

-For more information, see the [API documentation site](https://messageformat.github.io/messageformat/api/).
+For more information, see the [documentation site](https://messageformat.github.io/).